jonnor/embeddedml/presentations/PyDataGlobal2024/notes.md

 - Open browser, Chromium based.
 ViperIDE
 - Connect to device - MicroPython terminal.
 Make LED blink?
 - Open example.
 Ideally a ready-made inference thing
+- Test it out
+- Switch to data recording
+- Train the pipeline

+Maybe do one for Human Activity Recognition?